 - The glycemic index is lower than other potato varieties so they are better for your blood sugar.

 - Higher in dietary fiber which helps to keep you feeling full, promotes a healthy digestive system, stabilizes blood sugar, and helps maintain healthy cholesterol levels.

-- SEASON.
+- Season.
 Seasoning is super important with potatoes.
-My go-to seasoning blend is salt, pepper, paprika (or chili powder), garlic powder and onion powder.
-I use it for everything from pork chops to chicken to potatoes.
+My go-to seasoning blend for my is salt, pepper, paprika (or chili powder), garlic powder and onion powder.
+I use it for everything from baked pork chops to baked chicken to potatoes.
 Coat them in a little bit of olive oil before adding the seasoning.
 This will help the potatoes to brown and get crispy around the edges.

-- ROAST.
-Set your oven to roast at 400 degrees F. You could go as high as 425 but watch closely so they don’t scorch.
+- Roast.
+Preheat the oven to roast at 400 degrees F. You could go as high as 425 but watch closely so they don’t scorch.
 Depending on how big you cut them, the cooking time will be around 20-25 minutes.

 I am working on adding more purple potato recipes to the site, but for now you can try them in one of my favorite one pan dinners: Sheet Pan Salmon, Asparagus and Potatoes.
 They are so pretty and add such great color!
 I usually will serve roasted purple potatoes with a simple main course and veggie or salad.
 Here are some of our favorites: